 Toggle ItemLinking Your Application to Your Church Account

-If you are a member of The Church of Jesus Christ of Latter-day Saints and you did not sign in with your church account, you will be required to link your Church Account to your application.
-If you're having trouble with this, view the instructions in the right-hand column of the RELIGION page!
+If you're a member of The Church of Jesus Christ of Latter-day Saints and you did not sign in with your church account, you will be required to link your Church account to your application.
+If you're having trouble with this, view the instructions in the right-hand column of the religion page.
 By linking your church account, your application will automatically update seminary and institute records.
 We provide a space for you to comment on your seminary and institute experience, and encourage you to do so if you would like to clarify anything about your experience.

 Toggle ItemThe Honor Code and Ecclesiastical Endorsement